FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: Introduction

 \section{Introduction}

 The successful deployment of machine learning models hinges upon access to large-scale, high‑quality datasets; however, assembling such datasets poses considerable challenges.
-In healthcare contexts, for instance, the centralised collection of patient data and the training of machine learning models are constrained by regulations such as the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) \cite{warnat2021swarm}.
+In healthcare contexts, for instance, the centralised collection of patient data and the training of machine learning models are constrained by regulations such as the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) \citep{warnat2021swarm}.
 Federated Learning (FL) has emerged as an effective paradigm to address these constraints, enabling multiple clients to collaboratively train a shared model without exposing raw data beyond the owner’s device.

-The cross-device FL setting \cite{Kairouz2019} encompasses vast numbers of clients, only a subset of which are active in any given round, resulting in increased heterogeneity in both data distributions and device capabilities, thereby complicating FL training.
+The cross-device FL setting \citep{Kairouz2019} encompasses vast numbers of clients, only a subset of which are active in any given round, resulting in increased heterogeneity in both data distributions and device capabilities, thereby complicating FL training.
 Moreover, such heterogeneous (non-IID) data give rise to client‑drift errors.
-Convergence analyses of FedAvg \cite{McMahan2016} have shown that data heterogeneity can slow convergence and introduce bias into the global model (i.e., client drift from non-IID data) \cite{Karimireddy2019,Li2019c,Khaled2019}.
-To counteract these effects, FedProx incorporates a proximal term into the local objective to penalise deviation from the global model \cite{Li2018}, whereas SCAFFOLD employs control variates to correct client drift error induced by heterogeneity \cite{Karimireddy2019}.
-Subsequent methods, including ADACOMM \cite{Wang2018}, FedBug \cite{Kao2023}, AdaBest \cite{Varno2022} and Def‑KT \cite{Li2020c}, have further refined techniques for mitigating drift.
-Additionally, several studies have examined client unavailability arising from device and communication variability \cite{Gu2021,Jhunjhunwala2022,Su2023,Wang2022,Mansour2023}.
-In summary, FL is primarily affected by client drift and partial participation.
-The issue of client drift has been extensively studied and was addressed earlier.
-Consequently, our primary contribution focuses on mitigating the latter challenge, which is introduced in the following paragraph.
+Convergence analyses of FedAvg \citep{McMahan2016} have shown that data heterogeneity can slow convergence and introduce bias into the global model (i.e., client drift from non-IID data) \citep{Karimireddy2019,Li2019c,Khaled2019}.
+To counteract these effects, FedProx incorporates a proximal term into the local objective to penalise deviation from the global model \citep{Li2018}, whereas SCAFFOLD employs control variates to correct client drift error induced by heterogeneity \citep{Karimireddy2019}.
+Subsequent methods, including ADACOMM \citep{Wang2018}, FedBug \citep{Kao2023}, AdaBest \citep{Varno2022} and Def‑KT \citep{Li2020c}, have further refined techniques for mitigating drift.